bbertka/PCF-demo/README.md

-PCF Demo - Spring Boot Microservices
+PCF Demo - Spring Boot Microservices, Netflix OSS, and Jenkins Pipeline
 =========

 This is the Spring Boot refactoring for the PCF-Demo app built with two different micro-services: